 Note that any refixing or repair works to memorials must be completed by a member of the British Register of Accredited Memorial Masons (BRAMM), or other equivalent scheme registered memorial mason.
-Temporary works to make memorials safe and remove the risk of danger will be undertaken by trained RPC caretakers.
+Temporary works to make memorials safe and remove the risk of danger will be undertaken by trained RPC caretakers or stonemason/contractor.